halildurmus/win32/PUBLISHING.md

 1. Run `tool\generate.cmd` to make sure that the machine-generated classes are the latest.

-2. Run `dart pub run test` from a Windows 10 machine to make sure all the automated tests are still working.
+2. Run `dart test` from a Windows 10 machine to make sure all the automated tests are still working.

    - Optionally, also run it from Windows 7 to make sure nothing downlevel has